Shubh587/Shubh587/README.md

 - 👋 Hi, I’m Shubh Savani
 - 👀 I’m interested in space exploration, machine learning/AI, and robotics
-- 🌱 I am a recent graduate from NYU Tandon with a Bachelors of Science in Computer Engineering.
+- 🌱 I am a recent graduate from NYU Tandon with a Bachelors of Science degree in Computer Engineering.
 - 💞️ I’m looking to collaborate on CS and ML Projects.
 - 📫 How to reach me sms9977@nyu.edu